programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 be aware.
 Firstly, because our function expects a list of words rather than a string, we have to convert the strings into lists before our function can handle them.
-We could have done this by adding another line of code above the function call, but instead we used the split method directly in the function argument as a bit of a shortcut.
+We could have done this by adding another line of code above the function call, but instead we used the `split` method directly in the function argument as a bit of a shortcut.

 Secondly, why did the first example return an empty list rather than the n-grams we were after?
-In test1, we have tried to ask for an n-gram that is longer than the number of words in our list.
+In *test1*, we have tried to ask for an n-gram that is longer than the number of words in our list.
 This has resulted in a blank list.
-In test2 we have no such problem and get all possible 5-grams for the longer list of words.
+In *test2* we have no such problem and get all possible 5-grams for the longer list of words.
 If you wanted to you could adapt your function to print a warning message or to return the entire string instead of an empty list.